meck93/imhotep-server/README.md

 git push
 ```

-- if your work is tested and seems to work fine merge your branch into the development branch (or better make a pull request if you are not sure)
+- if your work is tested and seems to work fine, merge your branch into the development branch (or better make a pull request if you are not sure)

 # Issue Rules
 Issues are not only for **defining task responsibilities** but also for **tracking the workflow** and make it understandable for not envolved team members.
-Derive Issues from the task list. **DO NOT START WORKING BEFORE THERE IS AN ISSUE FOR YOUR IMPLEMENTATION TASK!**
+Derive Issues from the task list.

+**DO NOT START WORKING BEFORE THERE IS AN ISSUE FOR YOUR IMPLEMENTATION TASK!**

 #### Creating an Issue
 - give it a selfdescribing name
-- relate your description to a user story/task from the task list
+- relate your description to a user story or/and task from the task list
 - assign responsible team member
 - add a matching label (or multiple)
 - add issue to the corresponding project board (either TODO or In Progress)